Kingkill666/Pizza-Party/SECURITY.md

 ---

 **Remember**: Security is everyone's responsibility.
-If you find a security issue, please report it immediately to security@pizzaparty.app
+If you find a security issue, please report it immediately to vmf@vmfcoin.com